 - Peripheral vascular disease

 - Cardiac arrhythmias.

 If that isn’t a little worrisome, an inflexible metabolism is also associated with other pathological conditions including metabolic syndrome, type 2 diabetes, and cancer.

 For this reason, the ability to burn fat as your default fuel and effectively switch over to using carbs as needed — what I’m referring to as being in a fat-adapted metabolically flexible state — is an important feature of good cellular health.

 - Metabolic flexibility describes efficient switches in burning fat vs burning sugar.

 - Metabolic flexibility can be improved through diet, exercise, and meal timing.

-- Periodically reducing carbs in your diet (i.e., having low to no carb days ) in addition with prolonged fasting can help shift your body into fat burning mode.
+- Periodically reducing carbs in your diet (i.e., having low to no carb days ) along with prolonged fasting can help shift your body into fat-burning mode.

 - The timing and type of exercise can also be used to help your body utilize stored sugars and train your fat-burning pathways to become more robust.